 One of the greatest difficulties faced by people on the Spectrum (both young people transitioning from school to work and older adults) is the prospect of employment.
 Statistics don’t paint a pretty picture.
 Only about 1 in 5 Aspergian adults are gainfully employed.
 What makes this statistic even more painful is the simple fact that unemployment and underemployment of Aspergians has nothing to do with their abilities.
 Most people with Asperger’s have above average intelligence.
 Some even fall into the genious category.
 The problem lies in perception.
-For instance, take Greta Thunberg, the Swedish 16-year-old climate-change advocate and TIME Magazine’s Person of the Year.
-She is a teenager, for a start, and she has Asperger’s, both of which invite ridicule and scorn from some members of society.
-Especially, Asperger’s.
-She has been called stupid and retarted – all because of how people perceive what Asperger’s Syndrome is.
+For instance, take Greta Thunberg, the Swedish 20-year-old climate-change advocate and TIME Magazine’s Person of the Year.
+She came into public view as a teenager with Asperger’s, which invited ridicule and scorn from some members of society.
+Because of her Asperger’s, she had been called stupid and retarted – all because of how people perceive what autism and Asperger’s Syndrome are.

 Here we present you with a list of Websites that you can visit to help with employment preparation and other related issues.